Tips, Tricks and How-to's for fun, comfy and easy trips!

 Electronics

-1. Headlamp - waterproof, rechargeable, very bright, multiple settings include red (for nighttime not to wake others)
+1. Headlamp - waterproof, rechargeable, very bright, multiple settings include red (for nighttime, not to wake others)

 2. Battery backups to recharge devices:

 This power bank with a built-in solar-panel for recharging Power Bank 10,000mAh, Battery Pack with USB C for Cell Phones even has a flashlight.
-Power Bank 50,000 mAh with built in cables
+Power Bank 50,000 mAh with built in cablesBut reviews say the solar charging would take a super bright day for a half-charge.

-REALLY nice to have optional items
+Nice to have underwater recording optional items